2018 Awards Dinner

-The 2017 eQuality Scholars were announced at the 28th eQuality Scholarship Awards Dinner on Friday, May 12, at the Hotel Nikko San Francisco.
+The 2018 eQuality Scholars were announced at the 29th eQuality Scholarship Awards Dinner on Friday, May 11, at Delancey Street Town Hall in San Francisco.

 Eric Hsu & Jim Chambers

 “PG&E” refers to the Pacific Gas and Electric Company, a subsidiary of PG&E Corporation.